-1.3 Partner Ecosystems
+1.5 Partner ecosystems

-To support Infineon microcontrollers in our partner ecosystems, some tools and middleware from ModusToolbox are also integrated into Mbed OS and Amazon FreeRTOS.
+To support Infineon microcontrollers in our partner ecosystems, some tools and middleware from ModusToolboxTM software are also integrated into Mbed OS and Amazon FreeRTOS.
 Refer to mbed.com and aws.amazon.com/freertos, respectively, to learn more about developing applications in those environments.

-2 Getting Started
+2 Getting started

-ModusToolbox software provides various graphical user interface (GUI) and command-line interface (CLI) tools to create and configure applications the way you want.
-You can use the included Eclipse-based IDE, which provides an integrated flow with all the ModusToolbox tools.
+ModusToolboxTM software provides various graphical user interface (GUI) and command-line interface (CLI) tools to create and configure applications the way you want.
+You can use the included Eclipse-based IDE, which provides an integrated flow with all the ModusToolboxTM tools.
 Or, you can use other IDEs or no IDE at all.
 Plus, you can switch between GUI and CLI tools in various ways to fit your design flow.
-Regardless of what tools you use, the basic flow for working with ModusToolbox applications includes these tasks:
+Regardless of what tools you use, the basic flow for working with ModusToolboxTM applications includes these tasks:

-- Install and Configure Software
+- Install and configure software

-- Get Help
+- Get help

-- Create Applications
+- Create applications

-- Update BSPs and Libraries
+- Update BSPs and libraries

-- Configure Settings for Devices, Peripherals, and Libraries
+- Configure settings for devices, peripherals, and libraries

-- Write Application Code
+- Write application code

-- Build, Program, and Debug
+- Build, program, and debug

-This chapter helps you get started using various ModusToolbox tools.
+This chapter helps you get started using various ModusToolboxTM tools.
 It covers these tasks, showing both the GUI and CLI options available.

-2.1 Install and Configure Software
+2.1 Install and configure software

-The ModusToolbox tools package is located on the Cypress website:
+The ModusToolboxTM tools package is located on our website:

-https://www.cypress.com/products/modustoolbox-software-environment
+https://softwaretools.infineon.com/tools/com.ifx.tb.tool.modustoolbox

-You can install the software on Windows, Linux, and macOS.
-Refer to the ModusToolbox Installation Guide for specific instructions.
+You can install the software on Windows®, Linux, and macOS.
+Refer to the ModusToolboxTM installation guide for specific instructions.

-2.1.1 GUI Set-up Instructions
+2.1.1 GUI set-up instructions

-In general, the IDE and other GUI-based tools included as part of the ModusToolbox tools package work out of the box without any changes required.
+In general, the IDE and other GUI-based tools included as part of the ModusToolboxTM tools package work out of the box without any changes required.
 Simply launch the executable for the applicable GUI tool.
 On Windows, most tools are on the Start menu.

-2.1.2 CLI Set-up Instructions
+2.1.2 CLI set-up instructions